avs-origami/avs-origami.github.io/site/pixart/index.md

   - Wise Master Frog (the one who guides you back home if you get lost)
   - The Rock (a very well-dressed pet rock)

-Including all icons, there are a total of eight (8) pixel art creations on this website.
+Including all icons, there are a total of nine (9) pixel art creations on this website.
 Try to find them all!